wp-plugins/wtg-tasks-manager/readme.txt

 = When To Update =

-Browse the changes log and decide if an update is required.
-There is nothing wrong with skipping version if it does not help you - look for security related changes or new features that could really benefit you.
+Browse the changes log and decide if you need any recent changes.
+There is nothing wrong with skipping versions if changes do not help you - look for security related changes or new features that could really benefit you.
 If you do not see any you may want to avoid updating.
 If you decide to apply the new version - do so after you have backedup your entire WordPress installation (files and data).
 Files only or data only is not a suitable backup.
 Every WordPress installation is different and creates a different